Compare RDD Method™

 - Other detox programs have limited follow-up care and provide little or no coverage and assistance to patients once they are home.

-- Most doctors feel their treatment is over and they will not risk calling in any needed prescriptions once the patient is discharged.
+- Most doctors feel their treatment is over and do not call in any needed prescriptions once the patient is discharged.

 Pre-Detox Opiate Switch

 - RDD does not encourage or recommend a patient on certain opiates such as Suboxone®/Subutex or Methadone to switch over to a traditional opiate for a week or two prior to a rapid detox.

 - The RDD Method™ recognizes that this makes absolutely no sense due to the huge amount of a traditional opiate that is needed to replace milligram per milligram of the opiate drug Methadone.

 - Switching over to a traditional opiate from Suboxone®/Subutex generally does not allow the traditional opiate to get on the opiate receptors with Suboxone®/Subutex because the buprenorhine (the active opiate in this drug) has such a strong binding affinity to the opiate receptors.
 Because of this strong binding affinity, it hinders the uptake of a traditional opiate and takes a few weeks for the patient’s receptors to metabolize and weaken/dislodge the Suboxone®/Subutex from the opiate receptor to allow the full attachment of a traditional opiate.